Zoophish/auto-ctypes/readme.md

 value = my_lib.ShapeEnum.SQUARE

 # using types (same names as in header)
-# if type is opaque, can only use pointers to
+# if type is opaque, can only use pointers
 my_type_instance = my_lib.MyType()
 my_type_instance.int_member = 9
 ```